-The farm management deposits (FMD) scheme is designed to enable primary producers to make provision for fluctuation in earnings by allowing income to be deposited during prosperous years and withdrawn during less prosperous years.
+The farm management deposits (FMD) scheme is designed to enable primary producers to deal with uneven income flows by making deposits during prosperous years and withdrawals during less prosperous years.

 Subject to certain conditions, deposits are deductible in the year in which they are made.
 If you withdraw any deposits that you have previously claimed as a tax deduction, the withdrawals are treated as assessable income in the year in which they are made.
-Apart from exceptional circumstance declarations, amounts which are deposited and withdrawn within 12 months will not receive concessional treatment.
+Amounts that are withdrawn within 12 months of deposit do not receive concessional treatment unless the exceptional circumstances provisions apply (see the next column).